NHS Diabetes Prevention Programme webinar - 25 May 2022

 From Thursday 5th November the following programmes have been cancelled until further notice to protect people from the coronavirus outbreak:

 Fit 4 Health - Exercise after Stroke Scheme.
 For further information visit: https://hackney.gov.uk/after-stroke-programme Unfortunately after getting the full programme back in mid October, we are now pausing until further notice.
 We are still accepting referrals to the scheme.

-John Scott Gardening Group
+John Scott Gardening Group -on hold for now

 A small group of doctors started a gardening group in October 2018 to improve the appearance of the grounds.